adarmonicteam/adarmonicteam.github.io/index.md

 ### Modelling Topics

-This section will describe the models that were created for further analysis.
-In order to gain a better understanding of what the Trolls were posting about, a **neural network** was trained to recognize 11 topics that we deemed to be the most dominant based on the most common hashtags.
+In order to gain a better understanding of what the Trolls were posting about, a **neural network** was trained to recognize 10 topics that we deemed to be the most dominant based on the most common hashtags.
 This is hence a supervised learning approach.
 The neural net was implemented in PyTorch and trained using Google CoLab's Tesla K80 GPU.
 The net has three hidden layers - the first, second and third layers have 6000, 1000 and 100 neurons, respectively.
 The model was shown to have an accuracy of 85% through an evaluation on a test set.
 The list of topics is given below. **Try hovering over the topic description** for a graphical representation of the most tweeted words in a given topic.